usds/us-forms-system/docs/getting-started/tutorial.md

 ### Review

 Well done!
-You've built your first form using only a JSON config file, and and you're starting to see the benefits of describing your form rather than building components and UI patterns directly.
+You've built your first form using only a JSON config file, and you're starting to see the benefits of describing your form rather than building components and UI patterns directly.

 There are many more complex form patterns you can build with the US Forms System, including conditionally expanded fields, custom validation functions, groups of similar questions, and more.
 Learn more about what's possible in "[Building a form](../building-a-form/README.md)".